typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unified-signatures.md

 # `unified-signatures`

-Disallow two overloads that could be unified into one with a union or an optional/rest parameter.
+Disallows two overloads that could be unified into one with a union or an optional/rest parameter.

 ## Rule Details